Do Chow Chows Shed? Analysis of a Double-Coated Dog

 • Great Pyrenees

 Other breeds have a dual coat of continuously growing hair that does not shed like the Chow Chow.
-It is also distinct from dogs with a single coat of hair like the Maltese.
+It is also distinct from dogs with a single-hair coat like the Maltese.
 Double-coated-haired dogs have locks that grow to the ground unless you clip them.

 • Lhasa Apso